 - Using group memberships and organizational units:

-Identity Manager can be configured to integrate with target systems such as LDAP, Active Directory or NetWare/NDS/eDirectory in a manner that specifies OUs or groups to include.
-This allows Identity Manager to be used to manage users in one part of a directory and not another.
+Bravura Identity can be configured to integrate with target systems such as LDAP or Active Directory in a manner that specifies OUs or groups to include.
+This allows Bravura Identity to be used to manage users in one part of a directory and not another.

 - Using scripts:

-Identity Manager administrators can write short scripts to post-process lists of users extracted from target systems, for example to exclude users based on string pattern matching (regular expressions).
+Product administrators can write short scripts to post-process lists of users extracted from target systems, for example to exclude users based on string pattern matching (regular expressions).

 Detecting Unauthorized Changes

 The auto-provisioning module (ID-Track) applies business logic to decide what to do about detected changes -- (disable unauthorized new accounts, revoke group membership changes and so on).
-Changes are submitted to the workflow engine, where they may be automatically approved or require human authorization before being executed.
+Changes are submitted to the workflow manager, where they may be automatically approved or require human authorization before being executed.